Buzz Feiten: Career

-Feiten has worked with Gregg Allman, The Brecker Brothers, Bob Dylan, Aretha Franklin, Michael Franks, Al Jarreau, Rickie Lee Jones, Chaka Khan, Dave Koz, Kenny Loggins, Bette Midler, Olivia Newton-John, Wilson Pickett, David Sanborn, James Taylor, Stevie Wonder, Etta James, Dave Weckl and Don McLean.
+The artists he has worked with include Gregg Allman, The Brecker Brothers, Bob Dylan, Aretha Franklin, Michael Franks, Al Jarreau, Rickie Lee Jones, Chaka Khan, Dave Koz, Neil Larsen, Kenny Loggins, Bette Midler, Olivia Newton-John, Wilson Pickett, David Sanborn, James Taylor, Stevie Wonder, Etta James, and Don McLean.

 Tuning system

 Feiten patented a tuning system for guitars, marketed as the Buzz Feiten Tuning System, which is intended to correct problems of the standard equal temperament.
 The system can be retrofitted by a repair shop or luthier that has paid a licensing fee and received specific training.
 The system consists of a compensated string nut (or "shelf nut") and a method for intonating the bridge.
 The system was licensed to Washburn Guitars (1995–2010) and Suhr Guitars.

 The tuning system is intended to create more accurate tonality of notes played on the lowest three or four frets.
-Some guitarists claimed to hear no difference, perhaps attributed to their particular playing style or primary musical genre.
-A few stated the opinion that, while a BFTS-enhanced guitar was clearly superior when recording alongside electronic keyboards, it generally rendered their tone "sterile" or "thin."
-Others believe that despite the company's "three or four" frets claim, the system provided marked improvement in accuracy virtually everywhere on the fretboard.

 Guitars

 In 2012, Feiten announced the founding of Buzz Feiten Guitars to manufacture and market solid-body electric guitars.
 The firm initially offered five models, the Blues Pro, T Pro, Signature Elite, Classic Pro, and Elite Pro.

-In 2018, the company was renamed Buzz Feiten Guitar Research, offering three models of SuperNova guitar: Classic (two humbucker pickups), Futura (bridge humbucker and neck single-coil pickup), and Futura Super-Trem (three single-coil pickups with synchronized vibrato).
-The "Buzz Feiten Tuning System" is mentioned only in regards to the Classic.
+In 2018, the company was renamed Buzz Feiten Guitar Research, and began offering three solid-body models with the brand name 'SuperNova': the 'Classic' (two humbucker pickups), the 'Futura' (bridge humbucker and neck single-coil pickup), and the 'Futura Super-Trem' (three single-coil pickups with synchronized vibrato).
+The "Buzz Feiten Tuning System" is mentioned only with regard to the Supernova Classic.